Amitabh Bachchan

-Amitabh Bachchan (Note: /hi/) (born 11 October 1942) is an Indian actor who works in Hindi cinema.
-He is considered one of the greatest, most accomplished and commercially successful actors in the history of Indian cinema.
-With a cinematic career spanning over five decades, he has played in over 200 films.
-Initially known as "the angry young man," he has been called as the Shahenshah of Bollywood, Sadi ke Mahanayak (translated as superstar of the century in Hindi), Bollywood's Star of the Millennium, or simply Big B. His dominance in the Indian film industry during the 1970s–80s led the French director François Truffaut to describe it as a "one-man industry".
-He is a recipient of several accolades including six National Film Awards and sixteen Filmfare Awards.
+Amitabh Bachchan (Note: /hi/) (born 11 October 1942) is an Indian actor, playback singer, and producer who primarily works in Hindi cinema.
+Widely considered one of the greatest, most accomplished and commercially successful actors in the history of Indian cinema, he has starred in over 200 films.
+Bachchan has been called "the Angry Young Man", the Shahenshah of Bollywood, Sadi ke Mahanayak (literally meaning "superstar of the century"), Bollywood's Star of the Millennium, or simply Big B. His dominance in the Indian film industry during the 1970s–80s led the French director François Truffaut to describe him as a "one-man industry".
+He is a recipient of several accolades including seven National Film Awards and seventeen Filmfare Awards & one South Filmfare award.

 Bachchan was born in Allahabad (now Prayagraj), and he was educated at Sherwood College, Nainital, Uttarakhand and Kirori Mal College, University of Delhi.
-His film career started in 1969 as a voice narrator in Mrinal Sen's film Bhuvan Shome, followed by work in early films such as Anand and Roti Kapada Aur Makaan.
-It was through his collaboration with the writing team Salim–Javed that he embodied the "angry young man" in their Hindi films of the 1970s-1980s, beginning with Zanjeer, Deewaar, and Sholay.
-The list of hits from that period also includes Kabhi Kabhie, Hera Pheri, Amar Akbar Anthony, Don, Trishul, Muqaddar Ka Sikandar, and Dostana.
-He also frequently collaborated with the directors Yash Chopra, Ramesh Sippy, Prakash Mehra, and Manmohan Desai.
+His film career started in 1969 as a voice narrator in Mrinal Sen's film Bhuvan Shome and first gained popularity in the early-1970s, with films, such as Anand, Zanjeer, Namak Haraam and Roti Kapda Aur Makaan.
+He achieved greater stardom in later years, being dubbed as "Angry Young Man" for several of his on-screen roles in Hindi films.
+He consistently starred in a number of top-grossing Hindi films from the mid-1970s to the 1980s, such as Deewaar, Sholay, Kabhi Kabhie, Hera Pheri, Amar Akbar Anthony, Parvarish, Trishul, Don, Muqaddar Ka Sikandar, Kasme Vaade, Suhaag, Kaala Patthar, Dostana, Naseeb, Lawaaris, Namak Halaal, Khud-Daar, Coolie, Andhaa Kanoon, Sharaabi and Mard.
+Some of his most acclaimed performances, include Majboor, Chupke Chupke, Mili, Do Anjaane, Alaap, The Great Gambler, Shaan, Barsaat Ki Ek Raat, Silsila, Kaalia, Satte Pe Satta, Bemisal, Shakti, Aakhree Raasta and Shahenshah.
+Bachchan was voted the "greatest star of stage or screen" in the BBC Your Millennium online users poll in 1999.
+In October 2003, Time magazine said he is the undisputed godfather of Bollywood.

-After taking a break from acting in the 1990s, his resurgence was marked in 2000 with Mohabbatein.
-Since then he starred in several successful and acclaimed films like Kabhi Khushi Kabhie Gham, Black, Kabhi Alvida Naa Kehna, Brahmāstra: Part One – Shiva, and Kalki 2898 AD.
-For the film Piku, he won his fourth National Film Award for Best Actor, making him the only actor to do so.
-Bachchan also made an appearance in a Hollywood film, The Great Gatsby (2013), in which he played a non-Indian Jewish character.'
+After taking a break from acting in the 1990s, Bachchan's resurgence was marked in 2000 with Mohabbatein.
+Since then he starred in several successful and acclaimed films like Kabhi Khushi Kabhie Gham, Aankhen, Baghban, Veer-Zaara, Khakee, Black, Sarkar, Kabhi Alvida Naa Kehna, Cheeni Kum, Paa, Piku, Pink, Badla, Brahmāstra: Part One – Shiva and Kalki 2898 AD.
+He also made an appearance in the Hollywood film, The Great Gatsby (2013), in which he played a non-Indian Jewish character.